 Look at the following steps and figure out how it works.

-- Select the cell or cell range (i.e. C5:C11) of the number stored as text that you want to store
+- Select the cell or cell range (i.e. C5:C11) of the number stored as text that you want to convert.

-- Pick the Text to Columns option from the Data tab
+- Pick the Text to Columns option from the Data Tools group under the Data.

-- Choose the Fixed Width option and press Next
+- Choose the Delimited option and press Next.

-If you follow the above steps, the cell range will store the number as text.
+- If you follow the above steps, the cell range will convert the stored text.

 Things to Keep in Mind

-More importantly, if your number has leading zeros, be careful about storing this type of data.
+- More importantly, if your number has leading zeros, be careful about storing this type of data.
 Because leading zeros won’t be visible until the cell treats the whole number as text.
 So, converting to number is important.

 In this article, I have tried to sum up the methods to convert Excel numbers stored as text to numbers.
 Based on your data and requirements, select the best one for you from the above ways.
-Thanks for being with me.
+Thanks for reading the article.
 If you have any thoughts, please share them below in the comments section.